XZiar/RayRenderer/OpenGLUtil/README.md

 ### Shader

-Despite of standard glsl shader like *.vert(Vertex Sahder), *.frag(Fragment Shader) and so on, OpenGLUtil also provid an extended shader format.
+Despite of standard glsl shader like `*.vert`(Vertex Sahder), `*.frag`(Fragment Shader) and so on, OpenGLUtil also provid an extended shader format.
 It's main purpose is to merge multiple shader into one, which reduces redundent codes as well as eliminate bugs caused by careless.

 Extended Shader is based on glsl's preprocessor.

 A single line strted with `//@@$$` will be used to indicate what component this file should include(`VERT`,`FRAG`,`GEOM`...separated with `|` ).

-When compiling vertex shader, OGLU_VERT will be defined, so your codes can be compiled conditionally, while struct definition can be shared in any shader.
+For example, when compiling vertex shader, `OGLU_VERT` will be defined, so your codes can be compiled conditionally, while struct definition can be shared in any shader.

 ### Resource Management